One Day in Lisbon: What to See (+Itinerary & Walking Map)

 Arco Triunfal da Rua Augusta

-We spent some time by the Tagus river and then headed Northwards towards the Rua Augusta Arch (Arco Triunfal da Rua Augusta).
+We spent some time by the Tagus River and then headed Northwards towards the Rua Augusta Arch (Arco Triunfal da Rua Augusta).
 The impressive arch was built to commemorate the reconstruction of Lisbon after the big earthquake.
 You can visit the viewing platform at the top for a small fee.

 Rua Augusta itself is a pedestrian street with a variety of shops and restaurants.
 There are street artists and performers and many vendors selling all kinds of souvenirs and memorabilia.
 This is probably the most touristy and the busiest area of Lisbon.